umontreal-simul/latnetbuilder/README.md

 [git](https://trac.macports.org/browser/trunk/dports/devel/git/Portfile) and
 [doxygen](https://trac.macports.org/browser/trunk/dports/textproc/doxygen/Portfile).

-You will also need a recent enough compiler compliant with the C++11 standard.
+You will also need a recent compiler compliant with the C++11 standard.
 Lattice Builder is **known to compile** using:

 * [GCC](http://gcc.gnu.org/) 4.8 or 4.9 on Linux